goschtl/zope/bluebream/trunk/docs/source/tutorial.rst

 Tutorial
 ========

 Introduction
 ------------

 In the `Getting Started <gettingstarted.html>`_ chapater you learned how to install BlueBream and create a new project using the ``bluebream`` project template.
-In this chapter we will explore creating a simple ticket collector application.
+In this chapter, we will explore creating a simple ticket collector application.

 Befire proceeding, we will see the user stories:

  1. Individual small ticket collector for each project.
-Many collectors can be added to one running zope.
+Many collectors can be added to one running BlueBream.

  2. Any number of tickets can be added to one collector.